gogoymh/Pytorch-Hausdorff-Distance/README.md

 This is pytorch implementation of Hausdorff Distance for 2D image binary segmentation.

 ## Notice: Input and Target dimension
-Both dimensions should be like (Batch, width, heidht).
+Both dimensions should be like (Batch, Width, Height).

 ## How to use
 ```